wotbrew/cinq/README.md

 #### `delete`

-Delete takes a query, as update that identifies the rows to delete.
+Delete takes a query that identifies the rows to delete.
+The first binding is assumed to be the relvar you are deleting from.

 Returns the number of affected rows.